Rugby league: New Zealand Warriors claim shock NRL win over Manly Sea Eagles

-The short answer is no one, perhaps apart from those inside the Warriors inner sactum.
+The short answer is no one, perhaps apart from those inside the Warriors inner sanctum.

 The Auckland team have a long history of producing the unexpected, both good and bad, but this 24-16 victory over Manly was one of the great NRL shocks, especially in the wake of last week's feeble display against the Raiders.